JuliaLabs/Cassette.jl/docs/design.md

 # Future Work

 -->

+# Appendix

-# Relation to Other Programming Paradigms
+## 1. Relation to Other Programming Paradigms

 Cassette's contextual dispatch seems conceptually similar to the mechanisms that underlie "aspect weaving" as defined by [aspect-oriented programming (AOP)](https://en.wikipedia.org/wiki/Aspect-oriented_programming).